 Daily Case Summary of Sherburne County COVID-19 cases

 Sherburne County Public Health compiles a daily list of COVID-19 cases involving Sherburne County residents.
-To see that summary, which will be updated on Monday, Wednesday and Friday, click here.
+To see that summary, click here.

 Government Center to re-open for some services

 We are taking appointments online for Drivers License Center services.
 Other services can be conducted through website, appointments.

 During this continued response to the COVID-19 pandemic, the Sherburne County Government Center will now re-open for business, including for limited In-Person Appointments for Essential Services, as county workers remain committed to providing essential services to the public.

 Beginning Monday, May 18, most government services will be provided through County Department websites, through email or US mail, and via phone/fax calls.

 If it is necessary to have a face-to-face interaction with county employees to conduct or transact essential business, an appointment must be made.

 The County has created an online appointment scheduling portal that can be found at: